-Understanding the challenges and opportunities posed by demographic ageing to health and social policy in Europe, with emphasis on patterns of care utilization, innovation in health and long-term care delivery, issues related to equity and access to long-term care, ageism and care integration
+Understanding the challenges and opportunities posed by demographic ageing to health and social policy in Europe, with emphasis on patterns of care utilization, innovation in health and long-term care delivery, gender and socio-economic equity and access to long-term care, ageism and care integration

 Ilinca, S., Rodrigues, R. & Schmidt, A. (2017).
 Fairness and eligibility to long-term care: An analysis of the factors driving inequality and inequity in the use of home care for older Europeans.
 International Journal of Environmental Research and Public Health, 14(10), 12-24.